aicenter/FUP/homeworks/index.md

 Please, take the result of the automatic evaluation as a hint that you should continue this process.
 Do not ask for the private test data and do not ask what is wrong with your output in the evaluation system.
 In the real world, no one will give you even this feedback and if you release a product with serious mistakes, you will suffer losses in money and reputation.
-A more realistic evaluation of your work would be to run the automated evaluation only once, after the deadline, to score your submissions.

-On the other hand, if you spend a long time (at least 4 hours) without any progress and you have created a decent set of your own test cases that pass without any problems.
-I encourage you to write to your lab teachers to help you design additional test cases or possibly help to identify the mistakes in your code.
+However, if you spend a long time (at least 4 hours) without any progress and you have created a decent set of your own test cases that pass without problems - I encourage you to write to your lab teachers to help you design additional test cases or possibly help to identify the mistakes in your code.